Fire safety tips you shouldn’t be without!

 #8 Beware of space heaters.

 I still recall a fire that occurred at my university many years ago.
 It was a devastating apartment fire caused by a space heater brought in by a family who was moving in their new college-bound daughter the very day the fire occurred.
 In the chaos of the move, they had clothes and flammable fabric strewn upon the heater and it caught fire as they slept, costing them their lives.
 Be careful when using space heaters!
 Keep them at least 3 feet from anything flammable and turn them off when you’re not at home.
-Learn more about their proper use here.
 If you’re looking for a good heater, try out DeLonghi — I found it to be pretty highly rated at Amazon.

 #9 Practice safe smoking.